Identification, Validation, and Characterization are three essential concepts in the long-term preservation of digital files.

-Normalization is the process of converting files to one of a small number of non-proprietary, widely-used, and preservation-friendly formats during ingest.
-Normalization standardizes ingested material and allows the archive to spend less time worrying about compatibility with a large number of formats.
+Normalization is the process of converting copies of original files to one of a small number of non-proprietary, widely-used, and preservation-friendly formats during ingest.
+Normalization standardizes ingested material into a subset of formats stored by an archives, and allows the archives to avoid managing a large number of formats into the future.
 However, normalization can also alter file sizes and properties.
-Archives should assess normalization priorities through file format policies and planning.
+Archives should assess normalization priorities and approaches through researching and defining file format policies.

-SIP (Submission Information Package), AIP (Archival Information Package), and DIP (Dissemination Information Package), are the three classifications of information package laid out by the Open Archival Information System (OAIS) model.
-The SIP, AIP and DIP may be separate copies of the transferred material, or may be the same physical data as it transitions through the preservation workflow.
+SIP (Submission Information Package), AIP (Archival Information Package), and DIP (Dissemination Information Package), are the three classifications of information packages laid out by the Open Archival Information System (OAIS) model.
+The SIP, AIP and DIP may be separate copies of the transferred material, or may constitute the same physical data as it transitions through the preservation workflow.

-- AIP describes a package that is destined for long-term storage.
+- An AIP describes a package that is intended for storage as the canonical copy of data for long-term preservation.
 It contains archival copies of files (including originals, and if chosen, normalized copies in preservation-ready formats) alongside metadata and relevant documentation.

-- DIP describes a package that is designed to be accessed by the average consumer.
+- A DIP describes a package that is designed to be accessed by the archives’ user community.
 It may offer some or all of the contents of an AIP, and in formats more appropriate for access.

 An overview of fixity, checksums, and the importance of fixity checking as part of ongoing digital preservation.